MikhailProg/telecom_task/README.md

 * HELLO - discovery packet, detects other host reachability

-* GET - gets the current temperature and brightness, may content an averaged brigtness and a text message to show on the sensors output device.
+* GET - gets the current temperature and brightness, may content an averaged brigtness and a text message to show on the sensors output device (so get may also be set command).

 At a start time or at a time when the lost of a controller is detected each